hallzy/gitprint-download/README.md

 Thanks to [@adamburmister](https://github.com/adamburmister) for [gitprint](https://github.com/adamburmister/gitprint.com)
 which is what this script uses.

+Note that gitprint supports the following three markdown file extensions, so this does as well:
+  * md
+  * mdown
+  * markdown

+Nothing else will work.

 gitprint-download is a bash script that will use gitprint to convert a chosen markdown file, and then download that converted pdf document to the current working directory.